nhejazi/nhejazi/README.md

 ## I'm Nima ![](https://komarev.com/ghpvc/?username=nhejazi&color=green)

-- I'm an academic and bio)statistician working at the interface of causal inference, machine learning, and non/semi-parametric estimation.
+- I'm an academic and (bio)statistician working at the interface of causal inference, machine learning, and non/semi-parametric estimation.
-- I enjoy developing open source software to improve the accessibility and increase the adoption of modern statistical techniques.
+- I enjoy developing open source software to help improve the accessibility and adoption of modern statistical techniques.
 - are you looking for open source software for _targeted_ causal machine learning? check out the [`tlverse` project](https://github.com/tlverse) and [its handbook](https://tlverse.org/tlverse-handbook)!